-- 1. Who is the book's author and what is their expertise? - 2.
+- a.
+Who is the book's author and what is their expertise? - b.
 Is the source a scientist or academic with relevant expertise, or a self-invented expert with a background in new age thinking?
-Are they promoting their personal "Readers are from Venus, Writers are from Mars" story, or do they offer conclusions based on a synthesis of findings from multiple studies? - 3.
+Are they promoting their personal "Readers are from Venus, Writers are from Mars" story, or do they offer conclusions based on a synthesis of findings from multiple studies? - c.
 On websites related to literacy, look first at the "who we are" page.
 Are the creators of the website or content identified by name and are their bios included?
 They should be.
-Are they businesspeople moving into the enormous educational marketplace or a team with business, scientific and educational expertise? - 4.
-Is the source selling a product or a non-profit that provides free information and tools? - 5.
+Are they businesspeople moving into the enormous educational marketplace or a team with business, scientific, and educational expertise? - d.
+Is the source selling a product or a non-profit that provides free information and tools?

+e.
 How long has the organization been doing its work?
 Readingrockets.org has been creating and curating reading-related content since 2001.
-Contrast that with www.my-new-theory-of-dyslexia-and-buy-my-merch.com and similar web sites.
+Contrast that with my-new-theory-of-dyslexia-and-buymy-merch.com and similar web sites.
 Unfortunately, they greatly outnumber the reliable sources.
-The websites for organizations such as NIH (the National Institutes of Health), the American Academy of Pediatrics, and the International Dyslexia Association include material for parents and teachers that is informative, reliable, and readable.
+The websites for organizations such as the National Institutes of Health, the American Academy of Pediatrics, and the International Dyslexia Association include material for parents and teachers that is informative, reliable, and readable.
 There are others of this quality.
-Skip the National Council of Teachers of English site, which is full of misinformation and blatant errors (Seidenberg, 2017, p.
-271).

-On the science side, everyone doesn't agree about every detail, but that's normal: if the science is progressing, facts accumulate and theories (explanations) change.
+On the science side, not everyone agrees about every detail, but that is normal: if the science is progressing, facts accumulate and theories (explanations) change.
 When researchers disagree, we have to look at why.
 Resolving those disagreements is important to advancing the science.

 3. Teachers are cognitive theorists.

-Deciding what to teach, when, and how depends on your understanding--theory--of what needs to be learned (e.g., to become a skilled reader), how it relates to other types of knowledge (e.g., language, genre, topical and other "background knowledge"), how children learn, and how learning changes with development.
+Deciding what to teach, when, and how depends on your understanding-theory-of what needs to be learned (e.g., to become a skilled reader), how it relates to other types of knowledge (e.g., language, genre, topical, other "background knowledge"), how children learn, and how learning changes with development.
 The science is relevant because it can help you develop ideas about reading, learning, and all the rest that have a factual basis.

 Like other theorists, teachers need to update their beliefs as knowledge increases.
-Creating a personal instructional educational philosophy and then only talking with like-minded people and only attending to evidence that seems to support your view amounts to closing one's mind to new ideas and discoveries.
-Teachers need to be comfortable challenging their beliefs and asking questions such as, what am I teaching?
+Creating a personal instructional educational philosophy and then only attending to evidence that seems to support your view amounts to closing one's mind to new ideas and discoveries.
+Teachers need to be comfortable challenging their beliefs and asking questions such as: What am I teaching?
 Why am I teaching it?
 How do I know that my approach is effective?
 Is my thinking consistent with other things researchers know about reading, language, and learning?
-The goal isn't to make life hard for yourself; it's to be able to increase your effectiveness by absorbing new information when it is available.
+The goal is not to make life hard for yourself; it is to be able to increase your effectiveness by absorbing new information when it is available.
 Learning is a lifelong activity; so is learning about learning.